eilonshi/fast-segmentation/README.md

-# Tevel Urban Semantic Segmentation
+# Fast Urban Semantic Segmentation

 Our usage of [BiSeNetV2](https://arxiv.org/abs/1808.00897) for semantic segmentation in an urban images case